-On October 3, 2023, Mirasol announced that the option agreement on the Homenaje Gold-Silver Project in Argentina ("Homenaje") with Patagonia Gold Corp. ("Patagonia") had been terminated.
-Patagonia failed to complete the contractual minimum exploration obligations during the given term of the option agreement (news release dated April 19, 2021).
+On October 3, 2023, Mirasol announced that the option agreement on the Homenaje Gold-Silver Project in Argentina ("Homenaje") with Patagonia Gold Corp. ("Patagonia") had been terminated (news release dated April 19, 2021).

-Exploration activities remain suspended following the termination of the Option/Joint Venture Agreement with Patagonia Gold's exit from.
-Mirasol has since re-established contact with the relevant provincial authorities and has presented the information previously requested to determine the potential areas of sensitivity surrounding the archaeological finds and outline the protective measures that must be taken prior to resuming exploration.
+Exploration activities remain suspended following the termination of the Option/Joint Venture Agreement with Patagonia Gold's exit from the project.
+Mirasol has since re-established contact with the relevant provincial authorities and has presented the information previously requested to determine the potential areas of sensitivity surrounding potential archaeological finds and outline the protective measures that must be taken prior to resuming exploration.